-Albina Herrera works long days as a bus driver for the Hays School District in Kyle, Texas, a rapidly growing suburb of Austin.
-She speaks English well, but since coming to this country from Mexico, she never learned how to write the language.
+Albina Herrera works long days as a bus driver for the Hays School District in Kyle, Texas.
+She speaks English well, but since coming to the U.S. from Mexico, she never learned how to write the language.
 Though she has a real desire to learn, the long hours and her constantly changing work schedule make going to class nearly impossible.
 She needed a way to learn and practice her English during pockets of spare time on the job.

 Across town, Sylvia Villasenor, who works night shifts cleaning at a large industrial bakery, has the same problem.
 Even if she could make a class before starting her shift, she feels she cannot focus on learning because she is just too tired.

-Jon Engel, the Director of Adult Education at Community Action, Inc. of Central Texas (CA), understands the plight of these two students and the other 1,700 like them that his agency works with every year.
+Jon Engel, the Director of Adult Education at Community Action, Inc. of Central Texas (CAI), understands the plight of these learners and the other 1,700 like them that his agency works with every year.

-Senobia’s story is by no means unusual for the CA students who are using Cell-Ed.
-One of the things that Engel looks for in a digital learning tool is how it can perform more than one function in the classroom.
-This is because in Texas, for a product like Cell-Ed to be judged a true success, it has to teach academic skills in addition to helping agencies like CA prepare students for the workplace.
-Since 2014, adult education in the state has shifted from its department of education over to the Texas Workforce Commission (TWC).
+Senobia’s story is by no means unusual for CAI learners using Cell-Ed.
+One of the main things Engel looks for in a digital learning tool is if it can perform more than one function.
+This is because in Texas, for a product like Cell-Ed to be judged a true success, it has to teach academic skills and help prepare students for the workplace.
+Since 2014, adult education has shifted from the department of education to the Texas Workforce Commission (TWC).

-One doesn’t have to look very hard to see what Engel means.
-Sofia Cordoba was one of the first graduates of the Cell-Ed program last summer.
-As a result of her hard work, she felt confident enough to apply to CA as a Teaching Assistant in one of its night classes for low-level ESL students.
+One doesn’t have to look far to see what Engel means.
+Sofia Cordoba was one of the first graduates of the Cell-Ed program.
+As a result of her hard work, she felt confident enough to apply to CAI as a teaching assistant.
 She is an example of how a strong adult ed program using smart technology can change lives.
 “Cell-Ed gave me the vocabulary and dialogue for interviewing,” Cordoba said.
 “And that made a big difference for me.”